exbin/bined-android/README.md

 Compiling
 ---------

+To compile project and build apk install JDK 17 run:

+    ./gradlew assembleRelease

+or on Windows:

+    gradlew.bat assembleRelease

-To build this project, Android Studio is recommended. https://developer.android.com/studio/
+To modify this project, Android Studio is recommended.
+https://developer.android.com/studio/

+When using android studio modify following line in build.gradle file to avoid legacy errors:

+    def playStore = true

 License
 -------